Today's History Trivia for April 27

 2015 Suzanne Crough b.
 1963 American actress.
 TV: The Partridge Family (1970-74, Tracy).

 2004 Dr. Roy Walford b.
 1924 American physician.
 He pioneered the calorie-restricted diet for increasing lifespan.
 He discovered that when mice were fed a nutrient-rich calorie-restricted diet, they doubled their lifespan.
 He believed that if this were applied to humans they could live to be 120 years old.
 He also lived in Biosphere 2 (1991-93), where he served as the crew's physician.
 He died of ALS (Lou Gehrig's Disease) at age 79.
+Ironically, mice studies show that calorie-restricted diets may speed up the progression of ALS, and this may have hastened his death.
 Writings: Beyond the 120-year Diet.

 1999 Al Hirt b.
 1922 (Alois Maxwell Hirt), American Grammy-winning jazz trumpeter.
 Music: Java (1964, Grammy) and performed the theme song to The Green Hornet (1966).